Plain English Breakdown

 Terms To Know

-- An entity that helps with or processes payments, like banks and payment card issuers.
+- An entity that helps process payments or debit card transfers, including banks and payment card networks.

 Limits and Unknowns